 Runners will experience all that is special about Vermont: the small towns and villages, farms with rustic barns and pastures of cows, and the roaring waterfalls in Granville Gulf.
 Runners cross over six historic covered bridges, go up and over challenging hills such as Terrible Mountain, and finish with the historic Bennington Memorial on the horizon.

 The relay begins 45 minutes from Burlington in the small town of Jeffersonville and finishes in Bennington.

 There are two main divisions of teams in the Green Mountain Relay: 12-person and Ultra teams.
 Both divisions have competitive and non-competitive options.

+Putting on a long race that passes through rural areas is a challenge.
 In order for the Green Mountain Relay to be a success, each team will be responsible for choosing one of the two volunteer options- one of which benefits local community non-profit organizations.

 In this way, we will secure the commitment of volunteers necessary to act as Race Marshals, staffing the Start and Finish areas, and the 35 exchange points along the course.